-Spitting on a tiny brush, she used it as a pick to unclump her lashes poking herself in the eye.
-She blinked-blinked, lifting her face till her neck pulled, to prevent the tears from damaging her rouge.
-Face thrust to the ceiling, she felt a burning spot on her thigh, just as she whiffed the scorching of her good rayon dress.
+Spitting on a tiny brush, fished from the drain of the lavatory, she used it as a pick to unclump her lashes, poking herself in the eye.
+She blinked-blinked, lifting her face till her neck pulled, to prevent the tears from damaging her face.
+Face thrust to the the ceiling, she felt a burning spot on her thigh, just as she whiffed the scorching of her good rayon dress.

-Jerking back and slapping at the red pin-points of holes, which spreading to the size of her cigarette tip, she burned her palm and cursed herself for the evidence bivold scars in the folds of turquoise.
+Jerking back and slapping at the pin-points of holes, spreading to the size of her cigarette tip, she burned her palm and cursed herself for the evidence of old scars in the folds of turquoise.